loranga/Loranga-Gateway/readme.md

 3. This script can be added later on /etc/rc.local to auto wake-up at boot.

-### B. Set-up the ppp connection
+### B. Set up the ppp connection
-LORANGA use Uart connection on Raspberry Pi.
-You can use following instructions to make it work.
+Loranga uses the UART pins on the RPi GPIO to interface with the 2G modem.
+Follow the instructions below to connect to the cellular network of your choice.

-1. Firstly, Connect your Raspberry Pi to internet and run `sudo apt-get update` to update your Raspberry Pi
+1. Firstly, connect your Raspberry Pi to the internet using wifi or ethernet and run `sudo apt-get update` to update your Raspberry Pi

-2. We should stop getty service on Raspbian.
+2. Stop the getty service on Raspbian.
-  1. For non Raspberry Pi 3 machines, remember it’s /dev/ttyAMA0 that is linked to the getty (console) service.
-So you need to perform this command from a terminal window:
+  1. For non-Raspberry Pi 3 machines, remember it’s /dev/ttyAMA0 that is linked to the getty (console) service.
+So you need to perform this command from the terminal:
     - `sudo systemctl stop serial-getty@ttyAMA0.service`
     - `sudo systemctl disable serial-getty@ttyAMA0.service`